Last Updated: 17th July 2023

 12. Your Rights

 You can contact us if you wish to complain about how we collect, store and use your Personal Data.
-It is our goal to provide the best possible remedy with regard to your complaints.
+It is our goal to provide the best possible remedy regarding your complaint.

 However, if you are not satisfied with our answer, you can also contact the relevant competent supervisory authority.
 In the UK, the relevant supervisory authority is the ICO, contact details of which can be found below.